-- Encapsulating RTF writer: The RTF writer (as specified in [MSFT-RTF]) that converts content from HTML or plain text format to RTF and preserves the original form of the content in an RTF document by using the encapsulation format specified by this protocol extension. - De-encapsulating RTF reader: The RTF reader (see [MSFT-RTF]) that converts content from RTF back to HTML or plain text format, by recognizing that an RTF document contains encapsulated HTML or plain text content and extracting such content (instead of performing a general format conversion from RTF to HTML or plain text format).
+- 1. Encapsulating RTF writer: The RTF writer, as described in [MSFT-RTF], that converts content from HTML or plain text format to RTF and preserves the original form of the content in an RTF document by using the encapsulation format specified by this protocol extension. - De-encapsulating RTF reader: The RTF reader, as described in [MSFT-RTF], that converts content from RTF back to HTML or plain text format, by recognizing that an RTF document contains encapsulated HTML or plain text content and extracting such content (instead of performing a general format conversion from RTF to HTML or plain text format).

 This document does not specify a general format conversion process between HTML (or plain text) and RTF.
-Such a conversion process can be a proprietary and often approximate mapping between RTF formatting features (as specified in [MSFT-RTF]), and HTML formatting features (as specified in [HTML401]).
+Such a conversion process can be a proprietary and often approximate mapping between RTF formatting features, as described in [MSFT-RTF], and HTML formatting features, as described in [HTML].
 For example, the HTML code fragment "test" could be converted to "{\b test}".
 The encapsulation of original content is orthogonal to a format conversion process and can be combined with any such format conversion.